How this feedback process aligns with our mission, values, and vision

 - Feedback about the College’s courses, instruction, advising, research and other academic topics.

 - Concerns related to one’s role as an employee of the college, whether as an undergraduate student worker, a graduate assistant or postdoc, a research or administrative staff member, or a faculty member.

 - Emergencies – please dial 9-1-1 if you are experiencing an emergency that needs to be addressed immediately.

 - Grade disputes related to correct vs. incorrect answers on assignments or exams – speak with your instructor, then the department head.
-However, if you need assistance, reach out to your advisor or our Science Success Advisor, Jen Olarra.
+However, if you need assistance, reach out to your advisor or our Science Success Advisor.

-- Feedback or concerns about other colleges – reach out to the head advisor of that college but if you need assistance, reach out to your advisor or our Science Success Advisor, Jen Olarra.
+- Feedback or concerns about other colleges – for students with such concerns, please reach out to the head advisor of that college, and if you need assistance, reach out to your advisor or our Science Success Advisor.

 Report intake team members

-The intake team is comprised of three College of Science (COS) faculty and staff members, one COS graduate student employee, one COS undergraduate student employee, and two people outside of the College, including at least one person on OSU Bias Response Team.
+When fully staffed, the intake team comprises three College of Science (COS) faculty and staff members, one COS graduate student employee, one COS undergraduate student employee, and two people outside of the College, including at least one person on OSU’s Bias Response Team.
 Members will have training and a demonstrated interest in advancing diversity, equity and inclusion in the College.
-A professional employee will receive the form to screen for confidentially identifiable information that may need to be redacted prior to sending to the team.
-The team will address issues together with the exception of cases where students cannot participate for legal reasons.
+The College of Science EAI director will receive the form to screen for confidentially identifiable information that may need to be redacted prior to sending to the team.
+The team will address issues together with the exception of cases where specific committee members cannot participate for legal reasons or due to conflicts of interest.
 Team members will be rotated every three to four years.

 Thus far, current members include (with more to join):